KeythY25/Hidden-Treasure/README.md

 # Features

 Dynamic Gameplay: Randomized grid initialization, starting point, and treasure location.

 AI Search Algorithms:

 BFS: Systematic exploration for uncovering clues.

 A*: Optimized pathfinding using heuristics.

 Hill Climbing: Efficient fine-tuning when close to the treasure.

 Obstacle Navigation: Avoid static obstacles while exploring the map.

 Energy Management: Players must reach the treasure before running out of energy.

 # Repository Contents
-p1.py: Main script containing the game logic and AI algorithms. flowchart.png: Visual representation of the AI decision-making process.
+p1.py: Main script containing the game logic and AI algorithms.

+flowchart.png: Visual representation of the AI decision-making process.

 README.md: This documentation file.

 # FlowChart
 <img width="359" alt="image" src="https://github.com/user-attachments/assets/1f5aa46b-4794-4226-8969-52c59bc6d8d8" />

+# Getting Started

+## Prerequisites

+- Python 3.10 or higher

+## Dependencies

+-Standard libraries: collections, heapq, random

+## Installation

+1. Clone this  repository to your local machine:

+ git clone <repository-link>

+2. Navigate to the project folder:

+ cd hidden-treasure-hunt

+## Running the Game

+1. Ensure Python 3.10 or higher is installed on your machine.

+2. Execute the game script:
+ python3 p1.py

+3.Follow on-screen instructions to play the game.

+## How It Works

+1.Grid Initialization: A 10x10 grid is generated with random starting and treasure locations.
+Obstacles are predefined.

+2.Search Techniques:

+ - BFS is used to locate the nearest clue.

+ - A* navigates towards the treasure using cost and heuristic estimation.

+ - Hill Climbing is employed for final adjustments when the treasure is within proximity.

+3. Winning Condition: The treasure is found before energy depletion.